Heat Illness Prevention

 Webinars to help you beat the heat

 Heat illness is deadly.
-In fact, each year thousands of outdoor workers succumb to heat exposure.
+In fact, each year thousands of workers succumb to heat exposure.
+Now that it is starting to heat up, safety is essential for your outdoor workers!
 The good news is heat illnesses and related deaths are preventable.

 - 10 steps to prevent heat illness.